What is Couples Therapy?

 What are the addiction and mental health issues treated in rehab for couples?

-Treatment and recovery options for couples addicted to drugs
+Treatment and recovery options for couples addicted to drugs:

 - Intensive outpatient program—involves scheduled treatment sessions several times a week allowing the couples to continue staying at home.
-This is ideal for those who want intensive support but still reside in their homes.
+This is ideal for those who want intensive support but can still reside in their own homes.

 - Outpatient therapy—involves couples going to therapy sessions regularly once or twice every week.
 Couples here get ongoing support while continuing with their regular responsibilities.

-Benefits of drug rehab for couples
+Benefits of drug rehab for couples:

-- Healthy communication
+- Healthy communication.

-- How to manage their finances as a team
+- How to manage their finances as a team.

-- Parental skills
+- Parental skills.

-- Smart decision-making
+- Smart decision-making.

 - When both parties in the relationship ask for help, it reduces the cycle of domestic violence and emotional abuse.